hawaiisfishes.com

 Sea Slugs of Hawai`i (complete coverage of Hawaii's opisthobranch fauna)

-Hawaiian Sea Slugs (Hawaii section of Scott Johnson's website)
+Hawaiian Sea Slugs (Scott Johnson's website)

-Hawai`i Coral Reef Network (lots information on just about everything)
+Hawaii Coral Reef Network (lots information on just about everything)

 Waikiki Aquarium (the world's best little aquarium)